 Different Approaches to Seasonal Blogs

-As we mentioned in our introduction, “Year in Review” articles have been absolutely done to death.
+As we mentioned in our introduction, “Year in Review” articles has been absolutely done to death.
 In addition, leading with the fear of being hacked might not always be your best approach.
 How should marketers choose seasonal subject matter?

 One idea is to do a retrospective that looks further back than just one year.
 For example, several notable viruses and cyberattacks occurred during the holidays.
 The Happy99 virus spread during New Year’s Eve of that same year and is considered the first malware to spread through email, though all it did was make your computer display fireworks.
 A similar virus, known as Christmas Tree, spread via email attachments on the Arpanet back in 1987.
 (No points for guessing what it made your computer display).